-Denis Norden on Radio 4 In Touch, talking about using SuperNova and his life with MD
+Denis Norden - using SuperNova and his life with MD

 Dolphin has many well known or ‘celebrity’ customers using everything from the speech and magnification of SuperNova, through to the alternative format creation skills of EasyConverter.
 However, it isn’t very often that we get to say who they are.